AmokSolderer/APC/DOC/PinMame.md

 When you start from scratch you should play your game with Lisy being in Debug Mode.
 Set DIP 7 and the sound jumper to make it log only sound related commands.

-When you're done playing press the shutdown switch on your Lisy_Mini board to make it exit the emulation and store the log file to the SD card.
+When you're done playing, press the shutdown switch on your Lisy_Mini board to make it exit the emulation and store the log file to the SD card.
 The file will be located on the PI's SD card in the folder lisy/lisy_m/debug.

 In lisy_m_debug.txt playing a sound looks like